-The Central Division will be split between three cities, according to the subject matter of the patent.
-Munich will handle mechanical engineering (IPC Classification F).
-Paris will handle all other subject matter, including electronics.
-Patents having an IPC classification starting with C or A (i.e. chemistry, pharmaceuticals, biotech and human necessities) will be allocated to a third city, possibly Milan.
+The Central Division is split between three cities, according to the subject matter of the patent.
+Munich handles mechanical engineering (IPC Classification F).
+Paris handles all other subject matter, including electronics.
+Patents having an IPC classification starting with C or A (i.e. chemistry, pharmaceuticals, biotech and human necessities) were allocated to a third city, Milan from 27 June 2024.
 The aim is that the number of cases will be split fairly equally between the three cities, all of which will use English, French and German as official languages.
 Abel + Imray's attorneys have right of audience in all three parts of the Central Division.
 There is no need to appoint a German lawyer for an action in Munich nor a French lawyer for an action in Paris.